samfeldstein/notebook/readme.md

 This repo is a work in progress!
+This is a to-do/record of things to mention in this doc.

 - Hidden files
 - Global data